Table of contents

 Use local keywords on your website

 Another way to increase the chances of discoverability is through keywords.
 Keywords are the terms and phrases people punch into a search box.
 Search engines use them to understand and rank your website in search results.
 Use hyper-local keywords across your site, such as in blogs, page titles, captions, and URLs, to improve your visibility in local search results.
-For example, a customer’s search for “independent coffee shop in central London” would bring up your business if you use the right keywords across your website.
+For example, a customer’s search for “independent coffee shop in downtown Seattle” would bring up your business if you use the right keywords across your website.

 Use social media